Vienna Old Town Walking Tour, Vienna

 8

 If you're a horse lover, watching these incredible creatures is a must when in Vienna.
-But even you are not fond of horse shows, a guided tour (English/German) through the stabling and the riding arena with background information & details about the complex history and breeding system is worth a visit anytime.
+But even if you are not fond of horse shows, a guided tour (in English or German) through the stabling and the riding arena is worth a visit anytime.

 Tip: